How To Make A Modern Improv Quilt Back

 Throwing away fabric simply isn’t an option for me which is why stash

 quilting works so well.
-For my Wild Rails quilt, I made lots of extra blocks so I could have plenty to choose from as I was laying it out.
+For my Wild Rails quilt, I made lots of extra blocks for this triple rail fence quilt so I could have plenty to choose from as I was laying it out.
 When it came time to make the back, I had enough blocks to continue the pattern selectively on the quilt backing.
 I love how this quilt turned out on both sides.

 How To Overcome Common Quilt Backing Problems